 The Mechanics of Bariatric Surgery

-Long-term weight loss is largely attributed to the alteration of gut hormone levels that are responsible for hunger and satiety, fundamentally leading to a new hormonal weight set point.
+Long-term weight control is largely attributed to the alteration of gastrointestinal hormone levels that are responsible for hunger and satiety, fundamentally leading to a new metabolic set point.

-Bariatric weight loss surgery encompasses specialized laparoscopic, open-incision, and endoscopic techniques performed on people who are overweight, obese, or morbidly obese.
+Bariatric weight loss surgery encompasses specialized laparoscopic, open-incision, and endoscopic techniques performed on overweight, obese, or morbidly obese people.